devicetree-org/devicetree-specification/source/devicetree-basics.rst

                                   address+6  77
                                   address+7  88
    ``<string>``             Strings are printable and null-terminated.
 Example: the string
-                            “hello” would be represented in memory as:
+                            "hello" would be represented in memory as:

                                ::